 Any student participant who tests positive, or the student's parents or legal guardians, may contest the test result by informing the Superintendent/designee within seventy-two (72) hours of receipt of notice of the positive test result.
 Prior to implementation of sanctions, the student and/or parent shall be entitled to present any evidence they desire to defend the charge of violation of this policy.
 The Superintendent/designee may require written documentation (such as a doctor's statement) of any evidence the student may wish to present that she feels may have affected the test results.
 If requested, failure to present written documentation to support the student's defense of the case shall result in the student being subject to the consequences provided in this policy for a positive test result.

-Further laboratory analysis shall be conducted at the student participant’s expense with the student’s remaining urine specimen preserved by the testing laboratory.
+Further laboratory analysis shall be conducted at the student participant’s expense with the student’s remaining urine/saliva specimen preserved by the testing laboratory.
 If the student and/or the student’s parents/guardian choose to challenge the results, s/he would be obligated to pay for any testing of their choosing including, but not limited to, a test of any sample maintained by the lab.

 The following violations shall be cumulative for students from grade 6-8th and then 9th-12th grades.
 Any offenses occurring prior to the entrance into 9th grade year shall not be considered for purposes of calculating what level violation of offense a student may face from 9th to 12th grade.